 Students in violation of the College’s strict policy against alcohol and drugs on campus and/or in violation of local, state and federal regulations on alcohol and drug usage may jeopardize their grant and work eligibility.

-In determining student need, the Financial Aid Director will use the Student Aid Report from the Free Federal Application for Student Aid (FAFSA).
+In determining student need, the Financial Aid Office personnel will use the Student Aid Report from the Free Federal Application for Student Aid (FAFSA).
 No financial aid can be determined without filing a FAFSA.
 To file the FAFSA, students should go to the website: http://www.fafsa.ed.gov.
 The FAFSA needs to be filed yearly, no earlier than October 1st.
 Once the FAFSA is filed, the student will receive the Student Aid Report, which will have the family’s Expected Family Contribution (EFC).
 The EFC will be used to consider financial need.
 The amount of financial assistance students may receive depends upon their need as determined by: the family’s EFC and aid received from outside sources.
 Financial aid is awarded on an academic year basis.
 Primary consideration is given to an applicant’s demonstrated financial need.
-Normally, the financial aid award will be disbursed in two payment periods, except the work-study award.
+Normally, the financial aid package will be disbursed in two payment periods, except the work-study award.
 The applicant receiving a work study award will receive wages monthly.